 Personal Income refers to the aggregate income received by the individuals of a country in a year from all sources before the payment of direct taxes.
 It is calculated by deducting undistributed business profits, taxes, and employee contributions to security plans.

-However, payments like government and business transfer payments, gifts and remittance from abroad, gains from interest on public debts are source of individual income that are added to national income.
+However, payments like government and business transfer payments, gifts and remittance from abroad, gains from interest on public debts are a source of individual income that is added to national income.
 So,